Maluuba

-Maluuba is a Canadian technology company conducting research in artificial intelligence and language understanding.
+Maluuba Inc. is a Canadian technology company conducting research in artificial intelligence and language understanding.
 Founded in 2011, the company was acquired by Microsoft in 2017.

 In late March 2016, the company demonstrated a machine reading system capable of answering arbitrary questions about J.K Rowling’s Harry Potter and the Philosopher’s Stone.
 Maluuba's natural language understanding technology is used by several consumer electronic brands for over 50 million devices.

 History

 Maluuba was founded by four undergraduate students from the University of Waterloo, Zhiyuan Wu, Joshua Pantony, Sam Pasupalak and Kaheer Suleman.
 Their initial proof of concept was a program that allowed users to search for flights using their voice.